What is breast modelling

 After the procedure

 After breast modelling, you may temporarily experience bruises, swelling, discomfort, numbness and very dry skin.
 Permanent scarring can occur.
 When lying, a position on the back is recommended.
 Three weeks after the surgery, perform daily pressure massage and scar taping.
 Apply a moisturizing lotion to the skin of the surgery area.
 Wear special underwear 24 hours a day for 14 days, then at least 12 hours a day until full stabilization is achieved, i.e. for two to three months.
 Scars fade out in a few months.
 Based on the check-up, the stitches will be removed 6 – 14 days after the surgery.
 After the breast modelling, a return to normal activity is usually possible within 2 – 3 weeks.
 Avoid physical activity for 4 weeks after the surgery.
-The longevity of the procedure varies depending on any subsequent pregnancy, ageing and weight fluctuation.I am interested in
+The longevity of the procedure varies depending on any subsequent pregnancy, ageing and weight fluctuation.Order

 The price depends on the scope and complexity of the procedure and it includes the following: